Research investment strategy

 Research funded must be of the highest scientific merit, in terms of the importance of the investigation, excellence of the study, ability of the research team, and probability of success.
 Research proposals must demonstrate clear relevance to the disease area and have potential for prevention of these diseases or other clinical or public health benefit.

-Research may be clinical, laboratory based, or epidemiological.
 The Foundation will consider funding basic science, but this must increase understanding of the disease area and have a clearly defined potential for early translation into alleviation of the diseases.

 Meningitis Research Foundation seeks to fund research that is most likely to defeat meningitis and septicaemia.